From the World Heritage inscription for L’Anse aux Meadows:

 The Norse settlement in L’Anse aux Meadows is now an open, grassy land.
 But 1,000 years ago, this exact same site was filled with a forest.
 The accessibility to the forest enabled for the early settlers to build houses and boats.
 It also made iron extraction possible, of which remains at the ancient site that the early settlers clued the archaeologists on.

 There are a total of 8 buildings (or what’s left of them) that were discovered at this ancient settlement.
 These buildings were made out of sod on a wooden frame.
-The archaeologists, basing on other evidences located at the site, were able to conclude that these buildings served as workshops or dwellings.
+The archaeologists, based on other evidence located at the site, were able to conclude that these buildings served as workshops or dwellings.
 In addition to the buildings, more artifacts and cultural resources were found at the site that revealed the ancient settlers lived as ironsmiths and boat making.
 Some of the everyday items that were found on the site included stone oil lamp, bone knitting need, parts of a spindle, iron slag, forge, whetstone, and more.
-On top of these everyday items, there were also food remains at the site.
+On top of these everyday items, there was also food remains at the site.

 Tips for Visiting